 Column 3 shows a material's hazard class or division, or the entry "Forbidden."
 Never transport a "Forbidden" material.
-You placard shipments based on the quantity and hazard class.
+Placard hazardous materials based on the quantity and hazard class.
 You can decide which placards to use if you know these three things:

-- Material's hazard class.
+- · Material's hazard class.

 - Amount being shipped.

 - Amount of all hazardous materials of all classes on your vehicle.